codearachnid/laravel-as-wordpress/README.md

 Welcome to *WordPress Reborn*, where we take the creaky, duct-taped chaos of WordPress and resurrect it as a Laravel masterpiece—because who doesn’t love a redemption story with better architecture?
 Powered by FilamentPHP and Laravel’s pristine best practices, this project overlays an existing WordPress database, preserving its quirky schema while giving you a modern CMS that doesn’t make you question your life choices.
 Say goodbye to plugin roulette and hello to sanity, one Eloquent query at a time.

+> **_ Should you use this in production _** - I recommend this should never see the light of day.
+But here we are, use at your own risk and enjoyment.

 ## What’s This All About?
 This isn’t a rebuild—it’s a hostile takeover of WordPress’s soul, keeping its wp_ prefixed tables intact while Laravel flexes its superiority.
 We’re talking wp_posts, wp_postmeta, wp_users, wp_comments, wp_options—the whole dysfunctional family—wrapped in Eloquent models and services that mimic WordPress’s WP_Query, WP_User_Query, and friends.
 Built to coexist with an active WordPress install, this is your escape hatch from PHP’s past without burning the bridge behind you.